Champii/Nodulator/README.md

   - Changed every 'Nodulator' call by 'N', more readable
   - Added a debug system with 'debug'
   - Console mode to "connect" to an existing/running Nodulator instance and perform standard calls
+  - Joined Every modules into this git repo for a stronger compatibility

 21/07/15: v0.0.19
   - Added `SingleRoute` object, for manipulating Singleton `Resource`